What is Forfeited Shares?

 4.9 (1,067 ratings) 250+ Courses | 40+ Projects | 1000+ Hours | Full Lifetime Access | Certificate of Completion

 3.If reissue is at Discount

-It is important to understand that the shares can be issued only at par and premium but reissue we can also be made at discount by using the money forfeited from the share forfeiture.
+It is essential to understand that the shares can be issued only at par and premium, but reissue we can also be made at a discount by using the money forfeited from the share forfeiture.

 4.Transfer of balance share forfeiture to Capital Reserve

 If only some shares are reissued, then the amount to be transferred to Capital reserve would be proportionate and can be calculated using the following formula,

 The amount received from the above formula reduced by the amount of Share forfeiture amount used in case of reissue at a discount is transferred to Capital Reserve A/c.

 Example of Share Forfeiture

 Company A Ltd has made an issue of 10,000 shares at Rs.
 10 per share, the face value is equal to the issue price, i.e., Rs.
 10. The allotment money was Rs.
 1 per share paid by all the shareholders.
 The first call money was Rs.
 2, which was not paid by Mr. Vikram, who was allotted with 1,000 Shares, and a notice was served for payment of call money.
 After the non-payment of call money, the board resolved to forfeit the share.
 Therefore the following accounting entries are to be passed for forfeiture,

 The forfeited shares were not reissued, so the entire money is transferred to capital reserve